alexjung/Run-Zoom-in-a-Sandbox/README.md

 # Run Zoom Application in a Sandbox

 **After some consideration and further research I recommend using the [Flatpak version of Zoom](https://flathub.org/apps/details/us.zoom.Zoom) rather than trying to sandbox it manually.
+The flatpak system was built with application isolation in mind in contrast to trying to achieve a sandbox with firejail afterwards.
+Moreover, less experienced users don't need to configure anything or meddle with symlinks.**

-I will leave the tutorial up for now as it may still be useful for some special cases or other programs than Zoom.**
+**I will leave the tutorial up for now as it may still be useful for some special cases or other programs than Zoom.**

 ## Ubuntu
 ### Install Zoom